myersw12/wimax_ldpc_lib/README.md

 ## Requirements

   * CMake
-  * Compiler with OpenMP support (standard on Ubuntu's gcc/g++.
+  * Compiler with OpenMP support (standard with gcc/g++ v4.9 and later.
 See macOS instructions below.)

 ## Encoder